tungstenfabric/opencontrails-docs/ReleaseInfo/R5.0/ReleaseNotes/rst/known-behavior.rst

 - 1766035 On a Kubernetes cluster, a controller node reboot fails to re-establish the BGP XMPP connection with compute nodes.
 As a workaround, flush the iptables on the Kubernetes master.

-- 1766315 After provisioning Contrail by using a Helm-based provisioned cluster, restart nova-compute container.
+- 1766315 After provisioning Tungsten Fabric by using a Helm-based provisioned cluster, restart nova-compute container.

 - 1766371 OpenShift use cases work in non-HA environments only.